 You can use the Lasso tool or Marquee tool to isolate a particular part of the image.
-Cut the selected portion then paste it onto a new layer.
-You can then use the Content Aware fill to seal the hole left by the lasso tool.
+Cut the selected portion, then paste it onto a new layer.
+You can then use the Content-Aware fill to seal the hole left by the Lasso tool.

-After Effects is a software with motion graphics composition that makes use of keyframes to stack images onto a 3D space.
+After Effects is software with motion graphics composition that helps you leverage keyframes to stack images onto a 3D space.
 The stacking of layers in After Effects has the same principle in Photoshop.

 Step by Step Guide to Convert from 2D to 3D

-Step 1: Select an Image
+Step 1: Select an image

-The first thing you have to do is to choose a picture that you would want to render in 3D.
-The guideline for choosing the image is it should have a prominent foreground, mid-ground, and background to maximise the parallaxing effect.
+First thing, you have to choose a picture that you want to render in 3D.
+While you’re at it, be sure to select an image that can give you a prominent foreground, mid-ground, and background to maximize the parallax effect.
 You do not want a photo with too much clutter and objects because editing it into portions will be challenging.

-Step 2: Layer the Image
+Step 2: Layer the image

-After successfully choosing an image, the next thing you have to do is to separate the layers with respect to their distance from each other.
-Usually, it is divided into three parts: the closest, middle and farthest object from you.
-You also need to cut our other elements to have a better 3D effect.
+After successfully choosing an image, the next thing you have to do is separate the layers with respect to their distance from each other.
+Usually, this is divided into three parts: the closest, middle, and farthest object from you.
+You’ll also need to cut out all unwanted elements to achieve a better 3D effect.

 Next, you can cut the foreground using Magic Wand.
-After cutting, you only need to refine the edges to make it smoother.
+After cutting, you only need to refine the edges to make them smoother.
 Adjusting the opacity of certain portions of the photo can be effective to reveal the background behind it.
 Once you have the separate layers, you need to save the file as .PSD to retain the ability to edit the image even after it is imported in After Effects.